Reginld1408/Sign_Up_Test/readme.md

 **In this project I'm testing the sign-up, login, creating and searching for; as well as editing and deleting the customer.**

 Requirements: Latest versions of Python, PyCharm and Selenium.
+Screenshots and print statements are made to confirm tests passing.

 These are the actions taken: